 The Department of 4-H Youth Development provides educational outreach programming for youth in grades K-13 (one year out of high school) through 4-H clubs, special interest programs, school enrichment, afterschool child care education programs and overnight camping.
 Regardless of the subject matter - whether it be science, healthy living or citizenship, 4-H uses a learn-by-doing approach to help youth learn responsibility, community awareness and character development.
 Along with Rutgers faculty and staff, volunteers share their knowledge and time with today's youth.

-The Agriculture and Resource Management Agent Department delivers programs that assist commercial businesses, governmental agencies, agribusinesses and residents with assistance, information, field research, and consultation on various issues related to agriculture, environmental issues, and natural resources management.
-Integrated Pest Management, the Master Gardener and Environmental Steward Programs, water resource rain barrel and rain garden workshops, pesticide applicator recertification, horticultural therapy and outreach programs, and Extension Bulletins and Factsheets are some of our most well known and subscribed efforts.
+The Department of Agricultural and Resource Management Agents delivers programs that assist commercial businesses, governmental agencies, agribusinesses and residents with assistance, information, field research, and consultation on various issues related to agriculture, environmental issues, and natural resources management.
+Integrated Pest Management, the Rutgers Master Gardener and Environmental Steward Programs, water resource rain barrel and rain garden workshops, pesticide applicator recertification, horticultural therapy and outreach programs, and Extension bulletins and fact sheets are some of our most well known and subscribed efforts.

 Family and Community Health Sciences (FCHS) helps people stay healthy, enjoy life, be active, and reduce health care costs.
 Many of today's health problems--obesity, heart disease, diabetes, and cancer--can be reduced through good nutrition and a healthy life style.
 FCHS encourages today's busy families and individuals to learn more and make personal choices to improve health.
 FCHS combines research and practical advice to improve your health for a better tomorrow.